 Following on from the successful 1997 Defence Heritage Project, DfC is now looking for volunteers to help record the remaining 20th-century defences so they can be added to the Defence Heritage Record.

 The volunteer project in partnership with the Living Legacies 1914-18 Engagement Centre and CBA Home Front Legacy 1914-18 is asking the public to get involved in recording the remaining defence heritage structures in their localities throughout Northern Ireland.

 Do you know of a defence heritage structure near your home?
 We do not only want to record what survives today, but also as much as possible of what had been built and is long since destroyed.
 Traditions on stories and photographs would also form part of the record.

 A user-friendly map based web application on defence heritage in Northern Ireland is now available.
 This features: an overview of the Defence Heritage Project, an interactive map of previously recorded defence heritage sites throughout Northern Ireland and an online form to gather new information about defence heritage sites.
 Could you inform us of a defence heritage site not recorded or possibly help update the record for a particular structure already recorded.
 Paper entries can also be submitted using the defence heritage form.
 Further information is included in the Defence Heritage Handbook.

-The information gathered through the project will be made accessible to the public and become part of the Northern Ireland Monuments and Buildings Record (MBR), helping DfC to safeguard Northern Ireland’s defence heritage through policy and legislation.
+The information gathered through the project will be made accessible to the public and become part of the Historic Environment Record of Northern Ireland, helping DfC to safeguard Northern Ireland’s defence heritage through policy and legislation.